Children

 Homework:

-Every week, we expect the pupils to complete their homework on the three Doodle platforms: Doodle Maths, Doodle English and Doodle Spellings (these will be called ‘Added Extras’ when logging onto these platforms.
+Every week, we expect the pupils to complete their homework on the three Doodle platforms: Doodle Maths, Doodle English and Doodle Spellings (these will be called ‘Assignments’ when logging onto these platforms).

-This term, the children will need their PE kits in school for a Thursday and Friday.
-We suggest the children bring their kit in at the beginning of the week and leave it in school until they finish the week on Friday.
+This term, the children will need their PE kits in school for a Tuesday and Thursday.
+We suggest the children bring their kit in at the beginning of the week and leave it in school.

 PE Kit: